Mount Evans

 It was a beautiful morning and just a little cool.
 A great day for riding.
 The temperature was maybe around 60°.
 I wore a long-sleeve Under Armour base layer (cold) then my Mt Washington/Newton’s Revenge jersey.
 Bike shorts.

 I left Idaho Springs for what was to be a straight shot to Mt.
 Evans.
 I wasn’t sure how far it was and stupidly, was afraid to ask.
-I had read 28 miles but wasn’t sure if that was one way or round trip.
+I had read 28 miles but wasn’t sure if that was one-way or round trip.
 I also read it was 14 miles.
-Of course it’s both, depending on whether you start at Idaho Springs or at Echo Lake.
+Of course, it’s both, depending on whether you start at Idaho Springs or at Echo Lake.

 As soon as I left Idaho Springs I crossed I-70 and immediately began climbing.
 I saw a sign for Mt Evans Fee Area – 14 Miles and hoped that it was 14 miles to the top of Mt.
 Evans.
 I pictured a plateau and even thought that perhaps the road continued down the other side.
 I was so ignorant.

-The road up started pretty easy especially the first six miles.
+The road up started pretty easy, especially the first six miles.
 Unfortunately, there are no elevation markers except at the major mileposts.
 I think I would have liked to know every time I went through another 1000 feet.
 There were no flats for the next 14 miles.

 The route was through Arapaho National Forest and was absolutely gorgeous.
-I thought many times about dismounting to take photos.
+I thought many times about stopping to take photos.
 But wanting to make good time and the absence of a good camera made me soldier on.
 I had just two bottles of water with me and every mile when I saw the mile marker I took a drink as I tried to ration the water I had with me.
 I wasn’t sure if I was climbing 14 or 28 miles and that affected how, and when, I drank.

 Mount Evans Toll Road

 Mostly when I ride I catch other cyclists and the few times I am passed it can be demoralizing.
-Around the seven-mile marker I was passed by a cyclist.
-Then around Mile 10 I was passed by two more guys.
+Around the seven-mile marker, I was passed by a cyclist.
+Then around Mile 10, I was passed by two more guys.
 This was getting old.
 They were seemingly telling me how old I was.

 I didn’t have a computer on the bike but had started my watch.
 I had started at a 5-minute/mile pace (12 mph) but did not expect to maintain that as the grade increased and the air got thinner.
 The elevation at the start in Idaho Springs was 7,524 feet (2,293 meters).